xdevelsistemas/xDevPlayApp/README.rst

 server, you can simply relay messages to your preferred SMTP server.
 A quick guide about this is available at http://rgomes-info.blogspot.co.uk/2014/03/configuring-postfix-for-relaying-on.html

-4. I you prefer EclipseLink or any other JPA implementation, please read this: http://pbaris.wordpress.com/2013/07/29/play-framework-2-jpa-eclipselink-setup/
+4. I you prefer EclipseLink or any other JPA implementation, please read this article: http://pbaris.wordpress.com/2013/07/29/play-framework-2-jpa-eclipselink-setup/